adsingh007/adsingh007/cv.md

 ### About Me:

-I have 4+ years of Experience as a Sr. Assistant in IT & Ops Dept at DIMTS Ltd. Company basicly it is an transit company,My key strength is i'am self motivated. i have ability to learn fast and quick.I have basic knowledge about linux tools .Currently i'm learnig everythig to grow myself.
+I have 4+ years of Experience as a Sr. Assistant in IT & Ops Dept at DIMTS Ltd. Company basicly it is an transit company,My key strength is i'am self motivated. i have ability to learn fast and quick.I have basic knowledge about linux tools .Currently i'm learnig everythig to grow myself.You can find my passion [Here](mypassion.md)

 ### Academic Qualification: